 At Home is where the comfort zone should be.
 Full of wonderful times and making new memories.
-Some memories come from bad circumstance but in the result of those times they will hopefully bring good thoughts eventually.
+Some memories come from bad circumstances but as a result of those times, they will hopefully bring good thoughts eventually.
 Such is the case with this watercolor painting that hangs on the wall in my workroom.
-This particular watercolor used to hang in my Grandparents (father’s parents) home in San Francisco.
+This particular watercolor used to hang in my grandparents’ (father’s parents) home in San Francisco.
 In fact, it was painted at the spot where their home was located on Hyde Street.
 It is a popular spot for painters because it overlooks Ghirardelli Square and Alcatraz can be seen clearly along with the style of times.

 In the long run, years ago, I turned my back on family with no regrets because it became a mess.
 But being away from them has given me time to reflect on my ancestry from the Short/Chamberlain and in particular, her side McMillan/Burgess since she didn’t know that much about them and me being me, I wanted to complete “Me”.

 So I ventured on a trip down ancestry lane years ago and have made many discoveries on my maternal side which are now verified going as far back as the 1400’s including the fact her father was not of Irish blood but of Scottish blood instead.
 I have touched base with many decedents and cousins alike and it has been a homecoming for me.